 - Archivo de Parral, Parral, Chihuahua

 - Selected other documents from European and Mexican archives.

-I hope that you find your ancestress using this resource or at least that it may assist you while doing research for friends or clients.
-Let me know int eh comments of your experiences using this resource.
+I hope that you find your ancestors using this resource to find Spanish Colonial Documents of Northern New Spain.
+Or at least that it may assist you while doing research for friends or clients.
+Let me know in the comments of your experiences using this resource.